Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-focus-powered-dropdown-menu.md

   - css
 ---

 Today we'll be making something slightly different.
-A full CSS powered dropdown menu!
+A complete CSS-powered dropdown menu!

 > No JavaScript required!

-We will make use of a button, with a focus state we'll check if we need to show this menu.
+We will use a button with a focus state.
+We'll check if we need to show this menu.

 The end result will look like this:

 ![Focus menu CSS only](https://cdn.hashnode.com/res/hashnode/image/upload/v1605074910075/Vog8JZ4kl.gif)

-For this specific tutorial, I'm using Tailwind CSS to just focus more on the actual effect.
+For this tutorial, I'm using Tailwind CSS to focus more on the actual effect.

 You can find my [Tailwind article here](https://daily-dev-tips.com/posts/my-first-experiences-with-tailwind-css/).

 ## HTML Structure

-The HTML will be a navbar container, a logo and a user icon on the right.
+The HTML will be a navbar container, a logo, and a user icon on the right.

-Tailwind does the styling, and mainly focused on using flex to align the items.
+Tailwind does the styling and mainly focuses on using flex to align the items.

-As you can see we have a button with the ID `user-menu` next to it we have a div with the ID `user-menu-dropdown` this will be the dropdown we'll show once we focus the button.
+As you can see, we have a button with the ID `user-menu` next to it.
+We have a div with the ID `user-menu-dropdown`.
+This will be the dropdown we'll show once we focus the button.

 ```html
 <nav class="flex items-center justify-between h-full p-3 m-auto bg-orange-200">